Ed-Fi-Alliance-OSS/Ed-Fi-Starter-Kit-SEA-Data-Collection/packer/README.md

 Next, Starter-kit image build uses the base image provided in build folder and invokes the installation of ODS / API, Admin App, starter kit sample data, starter kit sample extension, sample validation and reporting artifacts.

-When complete, the virtual machine artifacts will be created in the `Starter-Kit-SEA-Data-Collection\packer\dist\` folder.
+When complete, the virtual machine artifacts will be created in the `Starter-Kit-SEA-Modernization\packer\dist\` folder.

 ## Using the Image
 * Open Hyper-V Manager.
 * On the right hand side click "Import Virtual Machine".
 * In the wizard, click Next.
-* Then when it asks you to specify where the virtual machine you want to import is, browse to `Starter-Kit-SEA-Data-Collection\packer\dist\` folder which the contains the Hyper-V hard disk images.
+* Then when it asks you to specify where the virtual machine you want to import is, browse to `Starter-Kit-SEA-Modernization\packer\dist\` folder which the contains the Hyper-V hard disk images.
 * On the next page it should show one virtual machine called "assessment-starter-kit".
 Make sure it is selected.
 * Click Next.
 * When choosing the Import Type, leave the default of "Register the virtual machine in place".